formlio/forml/docs/interactive.rst

 .. note::
-    ForML still remains grounded in the *code-first* principle of implementing the ML solution as a software :ref:`project <project>` as opposed to some of the native *notebook-first* oriented methodologies.
-The interactive mode is designed primarily for exploration rather than implementation of the eventual solution.
+    ForML still remains grounded in the *code-first* principle of implementing the ML solution as a software :ref:`project <project>` as opposed to some of the native *notebook-first-oriented* methodologies.
+The interactive mode is designed primarily for exploration rather than the implementation of the eventual solution.

 This chapter describes the individual tools allowing to use ForML interactively.
 Please refer to the :ref:`tutorials <tutorials>` for actual examples demonstrating this principle in action.